henniss/pwcg-postprocessing/README.txt

-Scripts to tweak PWCG missions.
+This repo contains scripts to tweak PWCG missions to my tastes.

-Usage:
+They're all kind of crap; I threw these together quickly to solve problems as I ran into them, but they're not polished or anything.

+Installation:

-* Make sure you've installed cygwin with the ed, jq, and libiconv packages.
+* Install cygwin.
+Make sure to select the ed, jq, and libiconv packages.
 * Edit core.sh and make sure to point the relevant variables to appropriate filesystem paths.
 * Set "Build Binary Mission File" to 0 in PWCG global configs.
 * Generate a new mission.
 * Drag and drop the generated .mission file onto core.sh
+* default_env.sh also contains some parameters that you can tune.
+A file named env.sh in the campaign directory can be used to override these on a per-campaign basis.
+* You can also put a file pilot-code-map.csv in the campaign directory to determine how pilots get mapped to tac codes; the columns are "Pilot Name", "Unused", and "Code"

+Individual tweaks are packaged in the components/ folder, you can delete whichever tweaks you don't want.
+Numerical prefixes determine the order they are applied.